pbiecek/archivist/README.md

-A set of tools for datasets and figures archivisation
+A set of tools for datasets and plots archivisation
 =====================================================

+Please see the [archivist wiki](https://github.com/pbiecek/archivist/wiki) for information.

 Downloading archivist package:
 ```{Ruby}